 Stroll the best beach!
 Siesta Beach Park is a beautiful stretch of sand, 8 miles long, on Siesta Key in Sarasota.
 This beach is heralded for is fine white sand, often awarded Best beach in America, you will see why.
 The sand has fantastic pearly white color, made from quartz, its light color keeps it relatively cool under your feet.
 Walk all the way to the southern part, Crescent Beach, and to the northern end access point near past the tropical Inn at Siesta Key.
 Siesta Key is accessed by two bridges from mainland.
 Beautiful sunsets, and the previously mentioned soft sand, await you on Siesta Key.
+Just be aware, Red Tide can occur affecting air quality and fishing.

 Kayak around Lido Key for the best on water experiences, explore dense draping mangroves in your low kayak, and cruise quietly by grand waterfront mansions.
 You are sure to spot some manatees in the inter-coastal inlets, these gentle sea cows are pretty slow moving, some are even photogenic.
 Reserve your kayak or a guided tour with Sea Life Kayak.